Rhynie, Aberdeenshire: History

 Eight Pictish symbol stones have been found at Rhynie, including the "Rhynie Man", a 6 ft tall boulder carved with a bearded man carrying an axe, possibly a representation of the Celtic god Esus, that was discovered in 1978.
 The "Rhynie Man" now stands inside Woodhill House (the headquarters of Aberdeenshire Council) in Aberdeen.

-In 2011 archaeological excavations at Rhynie, near the site of the "Rhynie Man", by archaeologists from Aberdeen University and Chester University uncovered a substantial fortified settlement dating to the early medieval period.
+Between 2011 and 2017 investigations by archaeologists from Aberdeen University and Chester University by the Pictish symbol stone known as the Craw Stane, near the site where the "Rhynie Man" was found, uncovered a substantial pallisaded complex dating to the early medieval period.
 Among the finds at the site were fragments of a late 5th- or 6th-century Roman amphora that must have been imported from the Mediterranean region.
 This is the only known example of a Roman amphora from Eastern Britain dating to the post-Roman period, and indicates that the inhabitants of the settlement would have been of high status.

-Archaeologists working at the excavation have speculated that the settlement may have been a royal site occupied by Pictish kings.
-It has been suggested that Rhynie may have been a centre for royal assemblies between the sixth and eighth centuries.
+The complex at Rhynie may have been a royal site occupied by Pictish kings, and a centre for royal assemblies.
+Archaeological investigations indicate that it was a focus of activity from the Late Roman Iron Age to the 7th century AD.
+There is evidence of a range of metalworking at the complex, including the production of decorative pins for clothing and penannular brooches.
+It has been suggested that its decline may have been associated with a subsistence crisis precipitated by the Late Antique Little Ice Age (LALA) and the Justinian plague epidemics of the mid sixth century.